 What are the features of carbide cutting tools?

 - The proportion of hard tool material is large.
 Therefore, they require special attention as heavy materials when they are large in size or quantity.

 - Cobalt and nickel found in carbide cutting tools may be carcinogenic to humans, according to reports.
-Cobalt-nickel dust and fog can reportedly affect skin, respiratory organs and the heart through repeated or prolonged exposure.
+Cobalt-nickel dust and fog can reportedly affect the skin, respiratory organs, and the heart through repeated or prolonged exposure.

 - For further information, refer to the Security Data Sheet.

 2. What are the features of carbide cutting tools?